 Research conducted by members of my lab group typically concerns behavioral and community ecology, with many projects focusing on predator-prey relationships that involve at least one species of reptile or amphibian.
 Changes in a microhabitat might influence not only the expression of animal behavior, but also patterns of habitat selection and the frequency of organismal interactions.
 Studies of this type can elucidate the factors regulating the dynamics of species within particular habitat types and, have implications in conservation biology where the choice of sites appropriate for preservation is often debated.
 I welcome inquiries from prospective students for either the MS-biology (thesis option) or the Ph.D.-Environmental Sciences programs.

 Dr. Guillermo Paz-y-Mino-C

 Our research group examines the development of social and reproductive behaviors in keystone mammals such as elephants as well as the mechanisms, especially chemical that mediate these interactions.
-In recent years, we have taken more of a conservation behavior approach, as we work to reduce human-wildlife conflict by studying the behavioral ecology of these species, specifically their modes of communication, reproductive patterns and social systems.
+In recent years, we have taken more of a conservation behavior approach, as we work to reduce human-wildlife conflict by studying the behavioral ecology of these species, specifically their modes of communication, reproductive patterns, and social systems.
 We work in Africa on elephants and other mammals.
-We also have conducted research with beavers and manatees.
-On more of a behavioral management level, we have begun working with horses.
+We also have conducted research with beavers, manatees, horses, and cetaceans.
+Citizen scientist have become important contributors to our research on human-elephant interactions in Kenya.
 Applications of our research strive to use an understanding of behavior to facilitate positive human-animal interactions.

 Dr. Debra Shier